Leon Panetta: Yes, Trump may seek military help to hold on to power

 — Donald J. Trump (@realDonaldTrump) January 5, 2021

-As Washington Post columnist David Ignatius pointed out in December, Trump may hope that if these rallies become sufficiently violent and destructive they may provide him with a pretext to call out the military “to restore order” under the Insurrection Act.
+As Washington Post columnist David Ignatius pointed out in December, Trump may hope that if these rallies become sufficiently violent and destructive they may provide him with a pretext to call out the military “to restore order” under the Insurrection Act of 1807, which gives U.S. presidents the authority to deploy active-duty military to maintain or restore peace in times of crisis.

-“The use of the Insurrection Act is an abuse of power if it’s done not for the purpose of restoring order but for the purpose of retaining your position as president of the United States,” says Panetta.
-But, he adds, with Trump, virtually everything is on the table.
-“Since there are no rules here that he’ll abide by, including the Constitution, and since there are no norms that he’s going to follow as president, the concern that he might consider some kind of military option is a reality that I think we all have to be concerned about.”
+“The use of the Insurrection Act is an abuse of power if it’s done not for the purpose of restoring order but for the purpose of retaining your position as president of the United States,” Panetta says.
+But with Trump, he adds, virtually everything is on the table: “Since there are no rules here that he’ll abide by, including the Constitution, and since there are no norms that he’s going to follow as president, the concern that he might consider some kind of military option is a reality that I think we all have to be concerned about.”

 Trump loyalists in place

 The decision whether to heed a call to action would be made at the top levels of the Defense Department, where Trump has already installed loyalists.
-One of them is Christopher Miller, whom Trump appointed acting secretary of defense to replace Mark Esper in the aftermath of the November 3 election.
-Esper in June had voiced his opposition to invoking the Insurrection Act to deploy active duty forces, a statement that didn’t go unnoticed by Trump and his advisors.
+One of them is Christopher Miller, whom Trump appointed acting secretary of defense to replace Mark Esper in the aftermath of the November election.
+In June Esper voiced his opposition to invoking the Insurrection Act to deploy active-duty forces, a statement that didn’t go unnoticed by Trump and his advisers.

 Miller hasn’t been vocal about the military’s potential role in the election endgame.
-Former defense secretary Chuck Hagel, a Nebraska Republican, said this about him in an NPR interview on Tuesday:
+Former Defense Secretary Chuck Hagel, a Nebraska Republican, said this about him in an NPR interview on Tuesday:

 Well, Chris Miller is not a confirmed secretary of defense.
 I don’t know him.
-I do know that the entire top management–civilian top management structure of the Pentagon has been wiped out by the Trump appointees, putting in people who had no experience, no background in these areas.
+I do know that the entire top management—civilian top management structure of the Pentagon—has been wiped out by the Trump appointees, putting in people who had no experience, no background in these areas.
 And they’re unconfirmed.
 We don’t know a lot about them other than the fact they’re Trump people.
 So, yes, I have some concern about them.

-Much of the country will be watching the events in Washington on Wednesday, including those in the halls of Congress and on the streets outside.
+Much of the country will be watching the events in the capital on Wednesday, including those in the halls of Congress and on the streets outside.
 Even if Trump isn’t emboldened to call on the military in the next few days, Panetta says that the level of uncertainty will remain high.

 “I think this country will get through this [on Wednesday], the vote in the Congress, and that ultimately a new president will be inaugurated,” Panetta says.
 “But I don’t think we can take anything for granted with the kind of a president that we now have and what he might do.”